exercism/emacs-lisp/docs/LEARNING.md

 Setting up syntax checking and linting with [Flycheck](https://www.flycheck.org/en/latest/) is recommended.

-If you don't already have added the [MELPA](https://melpa.org/) repositories to your Emacs, do this by adding the following to your [init file](https://www.flycheck.org/en/latest/glossary.html#term-init-file)
+If you don't already have added the [MELPA](https://melpa.org/) repository to your Emacs, do this by adding the following to your [init file](https://www.flycheck.org/en/latest/glossary.html#term-init-file)

 ```elisp
 (require 'package)